kryvokhyzha/examples-and-courses/it-jim-labs/02-problem/README.md

 ## Task 1 - FC model

 + Build a simple fully connected model
-+ HOG and Gabor filters were used to extract features from image
++ HOG and LBP were used to extract features from image
 + Weights for best models are in `output/models`
 + Tensorboard logs are in `output/tensorboard_logs`
 + [Report notebook](https://github.com/kryvokhyzha/examples-and-courses/tree/master/it-jim-labs/02-problem/src/01-fc-model-run.ipynb) - `src/01-fc-model-run.ipynb`